ChannelEngine: competition statistics

-Channels that support ChannelEngine's repricing feature display the tab Competition statistics under the Pricing section.
+If the marketplace supports ChannelEngine's repricing feature, you can access the Competition statistics tab on the Pricing page.
 These statistics show your competitors, the buy box winners, and your position.

-The Products table shows channel statistics, and how many products are active and how many are repriced on the marketplace.
+The Products table shows how many products are active and how many are repriced on the marketplace.

-- Active reprice rules - all active reprice rules for this channel.
+- Active reprice rules - all active reprice rules for this marketplace.

-- Active listed products - all listed product that have not been deleted.
+- Active listed products - all listed products that are active on the marketplace.

 The following values relate to the products that are in a listing attached to an active reprice rule:

-- Price overridden - of these products, the number of products using a price override (mainly when using fee reductions).
-The price of these products are not controlled by the repricer, and are therefore excluded from the statistics.
+- Price overridden - the number of products that have a price override (mainly due to using fee reductions).
+The prices of these products are not controlled by the repricing engine and are therefore excluded from the statistics.

-- Repricing - the remaining number of products that do not have a price override.
+- Repricing - the number of products that do not have a price override.

-- not all products are correctly exported to the channel yet
+- Not all products have been correctly exported to the marketplace yet.

 Next to the Products table, there is a column chart with the composition of the competition: